san-poon/nexus-adept/README.md

 PlayLearnForge is not just a platform; it's a dynamic learning wonderland!
 Picture a lively town square where learners unite, exchange ideas, and embark on journeys of discovery together.
 Play, Learn, and Forge – the triple threat that defines our mission!

 ### 🎮 Play
-Immerse yourself in captivating quizzes featuring Multiple Choice Questions (MCQs) that turn learning into a game.
+Immerse yourself in captivating courses featuring Multiple Choice Questions (MCQs) that turn learning into a game.
 Ready to level up your knowledge?

 ### 📚 Learn
 Experience a unique learning journey with quizzes enriched with dedicated explanations and bite-sized lessons.
 Text, images, and interactive quizzes – we've got it all to make learning a joy.